Search Campion Center

-The USA Northeast Province of the Society of Jesus is committed to staffing the Campion Renewal Center with men and women of faith who work as trained spiritual directors and skilled professionals.
+The USA Northeast Province of the Society of Jesus is committed to staffing the Campion Center with men and women of faith who work as trained spiritual directors and skilled professionals.
 We offer the following brief biographies as a sample of the diversity and quality of our resident and affiliated staff and guest directors.

 Ms. Anne Copponi, Administrative Assistant